Radon in the workplace

 For the vast majority of above ground workplaces the risk assessment should include radon measurements in appropriate ground floor rooms where the building is located in a radon Affected Area.
-Employers usually take a conservative approach and undertake measurements in all premises located in a 1-km grid square that is shaded in the indicative atlas.
-(Ie. Measurements are not usually required in above ground workplaces located in the white areas of the indicative atlas.)
-If employers wish to be more specific they may choose to consult the definitive HPA radon dataset online (a small fee is charged) to identify the Affected Areas status of a particular building or buildings.
+Employers may choose to take a conservative approach and undertake measurements in all premises located in a 1-km grid square that is shaded in the indicative atlas (ie measurements are not usually required in above ground workplaces located in the white areas of the indicative atlas).
+If employers wish to be more specific they may choose to consult the definitive PHE radon dataset online (a small fee is charged) to identify the Affected Area status of a particular building or buildings.

-For occupied below ground workplaces (for example occupied greater than an average of an hour per week/ 52 hours per year), or those containing an open water source, the risk assessment should include radon measurements.
-This applies to all below ground workplaces in the UK, irrespective of the above ground Affected Areas status.
+For occupied below-ground workplaces (for example those occupied greater than an average of an hour per week or approximately 50 hours per year), or those containing an open water source, the risk assessment should include radon measurements.
+This applies to all below ground workplaces in the UK (basements, cellars, mines, caves, tunnels, etc), irrespective of the above ground Affected Areas status.

 Risk assessment for radon should be carried out in relation to:

-Radon surveys should be conducted in any building or basement where its location and characteristics suggest that elevated levels may be found and significant exposures to employees and/or other persons are possible.
-Inexpensive surveys can be carried out by leaving small plastic passive detectors in rooms of interest.
-The HPA website contains up-to-date details of validated laboratories capable of supplying such detectors for undertaking radon measurements.
+Radon surveys should be conducted in any workplace where its location and characteristics suggest that elevated levels may be found and significant exposures to employees and/or other persons are possible.
+Inexpensive surveys can be carried out by leaving small plastic passive detectors in rooms or occupied locations of interest.
+The PHE website contains up-to-date details of validated laboratories capable of supplying such detectors for undertaking radon measurements.
 Delivery and return of the dosemeters is usually by post.

-Experience has shown that radon concentrations in adjacent buildings, even adjoining ones, can differ by as much as a factor of ten (for reasons including local geology or building design and construction), so measurement results from neighbouring properties are not reliable indicators.
+Experience has shown that radon concentrations in adjacent buildings, even adjoining ones, can differ greatly (for reasons including local geology, building design and usage), so measurement results from neighbouring properties cannot be used in the risk assessment.

-The seasonal adjustments applied by testing laboratories to measurements carried out at other times of the year are normally good indicators of the worst-case winter levels.
-It is good practice to consider methods of restricting the radon exposures immediately if the seasonally adjusted figures are significantly greater than 400 Bq/m3 and not wait for measurements of worst-case winter levels, as this would incur additional radiation doses to persons within those premises.
+The seasonal adjustments applied by testing laboratories to measurements are normally good indicators of the annual average levels in buildings.
+It is good practice to consider methods of restricting the radon exposures immediately if the seasonally adjusted figures are significantly greater than 300 Bq/m3 and not wait for further measurements, as this would incur additional radiation doses to persons within those premises.